-Our commercial success depends on the technological capabilities of our Integrated Drug Creation Platform and its utilization by our existing partners and adoption by new partners.
+Our commercial success depends on the technological capabilities of our Integrated Drug Creation platform.

-We utilize our Integrated Drug Creation Platform to identify biopharmaceutical drug candidates and associated production cell lines for further development and potential commercialization by our partners.
-As a result, the quality and sophistication of our platform and technology are critical to our ability to conduct our technology development activities and to deliver more promising molecules and cell lines and to accelerate and lower the costs of discovery and cell line development for our existing and potential partners, as compared to other methods.
+We utilize our Integrated Drug Creation platform to identify biopharmaceutical drug candidates and associated production cell lines for further development and potential commercialization by our partners.
+As a result, the quality and sophistication of our platform and technology are critical to our ability to conduct our technology development activities and to generate more promising molecules and cell lines and to shorten and lower the costs of discovery and cell line development for our existing and potential partners, as compared to other methods.
 In particular, our business depends, among other things, on: